Contextual Learning: An Effective Approach to Drive Corporate Training Success

-Here are three reasons to adoption contextual learning in 2021:
+Here are three reasons to adopt contextual learning in 2022:

 The wave of personalized learning is bigger than ever, especially during the current pandemic, ie. while remote work is the new normal.
 Organizations believe that training programs that are personalized to one’s role will generate better output from an employee productivity standpoint.

 Contextual learning delivers the same results.
 In essence, it is a program that is personalized to the learner’s role, daily life, and real-life scenarios due to which it is bound to yield better reinforcement of learning and subsequently better outcomes at a faster time frame.